*Licensed in Indiana

 Sealing of Criminal Records

-Getting a felony expunged Indiana for whatever reason in Indiana definitely has its advantages since Indiana law has changed.
+Attorney Eduardo Fontanez, as your Northwest Indiana Expungement Attorney, knows the importance of getting a felony expunged or sealed in Indiana has its advantages since Indiana law has changed.

 Benefits of Felony Expungement